rebelsky/sams-assorted-musings-reflections/joe-rosenfield.md

 Joe Rosenfield was clearly a special man, one who was devoted to this institution I love, and one who helped it not just survive, but thrive.
 I wish I had gotten the chance to meet him.
 I'm glad we honored him with a building, whether or not it's a tribute he would have wanted.
-And I think of him whenever I pass by the statue at Mitigwa.
+I think of him whenever I pass by the statue at Mitigwa [3].
 I ask that when you benefit from a Rosenfield event, or from our endowment, think of Joe and say a silent thank you.